azerella/rollup-plugin-manifest-json/README.md

 Default: `""`

-The `manifest.json` file location  that will be modified and copied into the Rollup build directory.
+The web application manifest file location that will be either cloned or modified and moved into the Rollup build directory.

 ### minify